francois-durand/package-helper-3-test-01/README.rst

         :target: https://codecov.io/gh/francois-durand/package-helper-3-test-01/tree/main
         :alt: Code Coverage

 This is a test of Package Helper 3.
+It is so cool.

 * Free software: MIT license